Musa basjoo: Cultivation

-Musa basjoo has been cultivated both for its fibers and as an ornamental plant in gardens outside its natural range, first in Japan, and from the late 19th century, then in the warmer parts of western and central Europe (north of the United Kingdom), the United States, and southern Canada.
+Musa basjoo has been cultivated both for its fibers and as an ornamental plant in gardens outside its natural range, first in Japan, and then from the late 19th century in the warmer parts of western and central Europe (north of the United Kingdom), the United States, and southern Canada.
 In gardens, it is used as a hardy tropical foliage plant.
 Although the pseudostem may only cope with a few degrees below freezing, the underground rhizome is considered frost hardy, if well insulated with thick mulch, in areas with winter temperatures down to -12 C and potentially lower if properly mulched.
 The roots are considered hardy to -10 C. If the pseudostem is killed, the banana will resprout from the ground where it rapidly grows to full size in a season under optimal conditions.
 Thus, it can be grown as far north as USDA zone 6a.
 It can also be overwintered under cover in a pot and kept growing, which is the only way it can be made to fruit in northern regions as it requires 12–24 months of warmth to bloom.

 In the UK, it has gained the Royal Horticultural Society's Award of Garden Merit.